Abstracts and Awards for Posters/Platform Free Communications

 Epilepsy Research UK (ERUK) & The Council of the British Branch of the International League Against Epilepsy (ILAE) are pleased to announce their intention to award The ERUK Céline Newman Basic Science in Epilepsy Award at the Annual Scientific Meeting of the ILAE British Branch.
 The Award, worth £500, will be given to the best presentation at the Neurobiology of Epilepsy platform session and judged by a panel comprising representatives from the ERUK and ILAE.

 The award is open to early career researchers and health care professionals employed at university lecturer level or below (or NHS equivalent) and working in the field of basic scientific epilepsy research in the UK.
 Entrants must, at a minimum, be in their second year of an epilepsy focused basic science PhD.
 Entrants are required to submit an online abstract describing original experimental epilepsy research using the Annual Scientific Meeting abstract submission system.
 Abstracts should be no more than 400 words and MUST be placed within a clinical context.

 The decision of the Epilepsy Research UK and ILAE British Branch panel of experts is final.

-Abstracts not shortlisted will be included in the poster session and considered in the poster award categories.
+Abstracts not shortlisted will be included in the poster section and considered in the poster award categories.

 Informal enquiries may be directed to Juliet Solomon (Executive Director), Email firstname.lastname@example.org

 Cases for neurosurgery network meeting